ava-labs/avalanche-starter-kit/src/7-native-to-native-token-bridge/_INSTRUCTIONS.md

 ### Native Token Hub

-To bridge the token out of your Subnet, you'll need to first deploy a _source_ contract on your Subnet that implements the `INativeTokenBridge` interface, and inherits the properties of the `TeleporterTokenHub` contract standard.
+To bridge the token out of your Subnet, you'll need to first deploy a _hub_ contract on your Subnet that implements the `INativeTokenBridge` interface, and inherits the properties of the `TeleporterTokenHub` contract standard.

 Using the [`forge create`](https://book.getfoundry.sh/reference/forge/forge-create) command, we will deploy the [NativeTokenHub.sol](./NativeTokenHub.sol) contract, passing in the following constructor arguments: